Fashion Island

 Fashion Island is an outdoor regional shopping mall in Newport Beach, California.
 Opened in 1967 by The Irvine Company as the anchor to their master-planned Newport Center district, Fashion Island is anchored by Bloomingdale's, Macy's, Neiman Marcus, and Nordstrom.

-Early History
+Early history

+The $20 million, million-square-foot, 75 acre Fashion Island shopping center opened on September 9, 1967, with parking spaces for 5,500 cars.
+It was built in the same year as the Segerstrom family's nearby South Coast Plaza in Costa Mesa.
+At its launch, it featured 52 mall stores plus four anchor department stores: